Hidden Markov Modeling over Graphs: Simulation Results

 In Fig.~\ref{fig:j}, we observe the evolution of the risk $J_i(\bm{\mu}_{k,i})$ over time for three different graph topologies: $i)$ a very sparse topology with $\rho_2=0.97$, $ii)$ the topology seen in Fig.~\ref{fig:net} with $\rho_2=0.86$, and $iii)$ a fully connected network with $\rho_2=0$.
 The risk was approximated by averaging 1000 Monte Carlo simulations with the choice of \( \gamma = K \).
 Fig.~\ref{fig:j} shows that as the second larger eigenvalue $\rho_2$ decreases, the risk approaches zero.
 This observation is expected in view of Theorem \ref{th:kl_without_net_assumption}.

-Having observed that the filter performance increases with step-size chosen around the number of agents, i.e., \( \gamma \to K \), and more graph connectivity, i.e. \( \rho_2 \to 0 \), we finally compare the effect of the network size to the risk function.
-In Table \ref{tab:num_agents_risks}, the average risk function over the network with respect to different number of agents can be found.
+Having observed that the filter performance increases with step-size chosen around the number of agents, i.e., \( \gamma \to K \), and more graph connectivity, i.e. \( \rho_2 \to 0 \), we finally compare the effect of the network size on the risk function.
+In Table \ref{tab:num_agents_risks}, the average risk function over the network with respect to different numbers of agents can be found.
 For all cases, we set \( \gamma = K \).
-It is hard (if possible) to have network configurations with exactly same \( \rho_2 \)'s for different sizes.
+It is hard to get network configurations with exactly the same \( \rho_2 \)'s for different sizes.
 Therefore, for a fair comparison, we increase the connectivity of the larger graphs, i.e., higher \( K \)'s are associated with smaller \( \rho_2 \)'s.
 Despite this fact, the average risk increases with increasing number of agents, which supports Theorem \ref{th:kl_without_net_assumption}.
 This means that the deviation from the optimal centralized algorithm is higher for larger networks, for fixed graph mixing rates.

 [1]{ }

 \newcolumntype{C}{ >{ \arraybackslash} m{2cm} } \newcolumntype{D}{ >{ \arraybackslash} m{2.5cm} }